"Five Paper Kites to Make

 The diamond introduces you to all the basic techniques for making the more advanced all-paper sparred kites in the Paper Series.

-The diamond is a good little flyer, fully capable of soaring around at 300 feet above the ground in a gentle-to-moderate breeze.
+The diamond is a good little flier, fully capable of soaring around at 300 feet above the ground in a gentle-to-moderate breeze.
 It will fly on up to 400 feet of polyester sewing thread.

 You might take a fancy to one of the other types simply because it looks different.
 Or you might choose to stick with the more familiar with the delta!
-They all move around in the air with their own little quirks—but each one will stay up and fly 100s of feet high in a smooth steady breeze.
+They all move around in the air with their own little quirks—but each one will stay up and fly 100s of feet high in a smooth, steady breeze.

-"a bit like model making"
+"A bit like model making"

 Putting one of these Paper Series kites together is a bit like model making!
-There's some serious builders' satisfaction to be had if you do an accurate job and then lavish just as much effort on the decoration.
+There's some serious builder's satisfaction to be had if you do an accurate job and then lavish just as much effort on the decoration.

 You've got yourself a little model plane that can't get away!